- Fee assured

 Consultant in Sport and Exercise Medicine

-Prof Mark Batt is a Consultant in Sport and Exercise Medicine at The Centre for Sports Medicine, Nottingham University Hospitals NHS Trust.
-He has a busy NHS practice and a past Fellow at The NHS Institute for Innovation & Improvement.
+Prof Mark Batt is a Consultant in Sport and Exercise Medicine.
+Until 2019 he had a busy NHS practice at The Centre for Sports Medicine, Nottingham University Hospitals NHS Trust.
+He is a past Fellow at The NHS Institute for Innovation & Improvement.

 He graduated from Cambridge University Medical School in 1984 and trained in Family Medicine.
 He obtained a Diploma in Sports Medicine from the University of London in 1991 and completed a fellowship in Sports Medicine at the University of California, Davis (UCD) in 1993.
 The next two years were spent as a faculty member in Family Medicine at UCD and as a team physician at the University of California, Berkeley.